Skip to main content

 Each <restart> represents a rule for when to restart the numbering.
 It must appear inside a <restarts> element after <schemas>.
 Requires PageSeeder v6.0012 or higher.

-When a numbered heading or paragraph is encountered the publication numbering for all levels below it is restarted automatically, except for schemes with a @block-label that don’t include this level in their @format.
 However, if a <restart> element is specified for a level, then a numbered OR unnumbered heading or section title at that level restarts the numbering for all levels below it, for ALL schemes (unless it has a @block-label which restricts it to those schemas).
 Paragraphs at the correct level will also trigger a restart in PageSeeder v6.1000 or higher.

 The <restart> element can have the following attributes: